NikitaGandza/home-assignment/README.md

 # home-assignment

-Add files to 1 directory
+Run Posgres container
+Add main.py, Dockerfile, .env, requirements.txt to the same directory and use these commands to build and run ETL container:

-docker build -t first-container .

-docker run --net=host first-container
+docker build -t my-first-container . docker run --net=host my-first-container

+Container is using main.py script for ETL process.
+In addition, I've added an query.sql, which contains SQL query, to achive same result.

+Thanks for the task!